khzhang2/Structural_Calculator/README.md

 6. Run
 7. Obtained results: displacement of each degrees, element end forces, and reaction forces on each supporting nodes, and a simple visualization of the structure, you can change the variable "mag_factor" to exaggerate the deformation.

 “resolution” relates to the level of finess of visualization.
+If you would like to check the element end forces, change "resolution" to 0.

 ## How to use "Frame"
 Similar with "Truss", but you can input load in this script.
 See annotation in the script.